ultravioletrs/cube-website/content/docs/developer/guide/cloud-init.md

 | `user-data-vllm-snp.yaml` | AMD SEV-SNP | vLLM |
 | `user-data-vllm-regular.yaml` | Regular KVM (no CVM) | vLLM |

-The `qemu.sh` script selects the appropriate file automatically based on detected or forced CVM mode.
+The `qemu.sh` script automatically selects the Ollama variants (`user-data-{mode}.yaml`) based on detected or forced CVM mode.
+To use vLLM, pass the corresponding `user-data-vllm-{mode}.yaml` file manually or edit `qemu.sh` to point to the desired file.

 ## Steps